lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "value": String
 }
 ```
-* field: A required String that represents a field from the Entity or an inputed variable
+* `field`: A required String that represents a field from the Entity or an inputed variable
-* op: A required field which must be one of the above enums.
+* `op`: A required field which must be one of the above enums.
 A better description of this enum, look on [this reference][opid].
 It will return the evaluation of the field against rfield using the operation op
-* value: A required String that represents a simple value to be used to comparison
+* `value`: A required String that represents a simple value to be used to comparison

 ### $field-check-values
 The [$field-check-values](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/conditional.json) is structed as following: